Chief Kairouane: Resistance to European assault

-Arrival at Grenada

 The Kalinagos, confronted with what was now a war of retreat, reorganized their communities for a protracted conflict and chose even smaller islands which they could defend more effectively.
 European colonists appeared with some regularity, but because of the resistance they soon encountered, none had yet attempted to establish a plantation in Grenada until 1649.
-On March, the French governor of Martinique, Jacques du Parquet, arrived with a strong contingent and in a week erected a settlement under the watchful eye of Chief Kairouane and his men.
-Then, the Kalingo warriors came out of hiding, with the chief wearing his kingly attire.
-The meeting resulted in a peaceful agreement.
+In March, the French governor of Martinique, Jacques du Parquet, arrived with a strong contingent and in a week erected the first settlement at Port Louis.